Floorp-Projects/Floorp/netwerk/docs/cache2/doc.rst

 following ways:

 #. *[preferred]* Add a new ``<Your>Storage`` method on
-   :ref:`nsICacheStorageService` and if needed give it any arguments to specify the storage scope even more.
-Implementation only should need to enhance the context key generation and parsing code and enhance current - or create new when needed - :ref:`nsICacheStorage` implementations to carry any additional information down to the cache service.
+   :ref:`nsICacheStorageService <nsICacheStorageService>` and if needed give it any arguments to specify the storage scope even more.
+Implementation only should need to enhance the context key generation and parsing code and enhance current - or create new when needed - :ref:`nsICacheStorage <nsICacheStorage>` implementations to carry any additional information down to the cache service.
 #. *[*\ **not**\ *preferred]* Add a new argument to
-   :ref:`nsILoadContextInfo`; **be careful
-   here**, since some arguments on the context may not be known during the load time, what may lead to inter-context data leaking or implementation problems.
-Adding more distinction to :ref:`nsILoadContextInfo` also affects all existing storages which may not be always desirable.
+   :ref:`nsILoadContextInfo <nsILoadContextInfo>`; **be careful here**, since some arguments on the context may not be known during the load time, what may lead to inter-context data leaking or implementation problems.
+Adding more distinction to :ref:`nsILoadContextInfo <nsILoadContextInfo>` also affects all existing storages which may not be always desirable.

 See context keying details for more information.